-(a) that there is a limited requirement on certain routes to provide for rates and codes not included in Table 1/R.101 which may be achieved by using time-division multiplexing (TDM) techniques;

-(b) that wherever possible the rates and codes given in Table 1/R.101 should not be expanded in the future;

-(c) that Administrations may be asked to provide code and speed independent channels for cryptography, for telemetry, for rates outside the Recommendation R.101 tolerance of \pm 1.4%, where the rate and code may be changed frequently, and for maintenance purposes;

-(d) that the aggregate bit rate may be limited to 2400 bit/s and TDM equipment may be required to pass code independent and code dependent traffic;

-(e) that the bearer may not be suitable for using the backward channel as defined by Recommendation V.26, § 5 [1], or in the provision of telegraph channels above the Recommendation V.26 aggregate by the technique of subdivision of the frequency band as given in Recommendation H.34 [2], that where bit-interleaved TDM systems are used for code dependent and code independent anisochronous telegraph and data transmission with an aggregate rate of 2400 bit/s, carried either by analog telephone-type circuit or by higher order TDM system, the equipment should be constructed to comply with the following standards:
+- (a) that there is a limited requirement on certain routes to provide for rates and codes not included in Table 1/R.101 which may be achieved by using time-division multiplexing (TDM) techniques; - (b) that wherever possible the rates and codes given in Table 1/R.101 should not be expanded in the future; - (c) that Administrations may be asked to provide code and speed independent channels for cryptography, for telemetry, for rates outside the Recommendation R.101 tolerance of \pm 1.4%, where the rate and code may be changed frequently, and for maintenance purposes: - (d) that the aggregate bit rate may be limited to 2400 bit/s and TDM equipment may be required to pass code independent and code dependent traffic; - (e) that the bearer may not be suitable for using the backward channel as defined by Recommendation V.26, § 5 [1], or in the provision of telegraph channels above the Recommendation V.26 aggregate by the technique of subdivision of the frequency band as given in Recommendation H.34 [2], that where bit-interleaved TDM systems are used for code dependent and code independent anisochronous telegraph and data transmission with an aggregate rate of 2400 bit/s, carried either by analogue telephone-type circuit or by higher order TDM system, the equipment should be constructed to comply with the following standards:

-1.1 The TDM system will be capable of multiplexing the rates shown in Table 1/R.101 for code dependent channels to alternative B.

-1.2 The code and rate independent channels will reside in one 150 baud or 300 baud channel (i.e. replaces three or six 50 baud code dependent channels respectively).

-1.3 The characteristics of the code independent channels should follow the limits shown in Table 1/R.112.
+- 1.1 The TDM system will be capable of multiplexing the rates shown in Table 1/R.101 for code dependent channels to alternative B. - 1.2 Each code and rate independent channel should replace three, six or twelve 50 baud code dependent channels. - 1.3 The characteristics of the code independent channels should follow the limits shown in Table 1/R.112.